 “How come it’s not for you?”
 Mr. Soda teased.
 “You tried it already?”

-Jackie wasn’t exactly sure what ‘it’ was, but he knew it was not something he wanted to speak about to an adult.
-So he said nothing.
+Jackie wasn’t exactly sure what ‘it’ was, but he knew it was not something he wanted to talk about.

-When Mr. Soda stopped laughing he finally noticed that Jackie was not saying much.
-In fact, Jackie was starting to wish he had never fought so hard to stay up with Zayde anyway.
+In fact he was starting to wish he had not fought so hard to stay up.
 It was getting late and he was tired.
 And Mr. Soda could do a good job all by himself.
-If an evil spirit came anywhere near them then Mr. Soda would probably say something to embarrass it too.
+If an evil spirit came anywhere near them, then Mr. Soda would probably say something to embarrass it, too.

 “I’m not laughing at you, you understand?”
 Mr. Soda said, finally.
 But Jackie remained silent.

 “I think what you’re doing is remarkable.
 A young fella like you.
-So attached to his Zayde, so loyal.”
+So attached to his zayda, so loyal.”

 “He said he was disappointed in me,” Jackie said.